 “Secretary Clinton’s far-reaching Wall Street reform plan is intended to tackle risk wherever it may arise – whether in the traditional banking sector or the larger non-bank or so-called “shadow banking” sector, which by a number of measures is conservatively estimated at more than $13 trillion in the United States alone.
 In the banking sector, she has made proposals to lower reliance on unstable short-term funding and reduce the size of the largest banks, including a risk fee backed up with higher capital requirements.
 In the shadow banking sector, Secretary Clinton’s comprehensive proposals focus not only on the largest non-bank institutions but also critically on the activities that can spark devastating financial runs.”

 Mr. Gensler previously worked at Goldman Sachs (in the 1990s) but given his track record at the CFTC, that private sector experience should only be regarded as strengthening his reform credentials.
-He also has a considerable amount of other relevant political experience, including at the Treasury Department in the 1990s and with then-Senator Clinton’s 2008 presidential campaign.
+He also has a considerable amount of other relevant political experience, including at the Treasury Department in the 1990s and with then-Sen. Clinton’s 2008 presidential campaign.